adobe/aem-modernize-tools/CONTRIBUTING.md

 ## Participating in Code Reviews

 Even if you don't have time to contribute code, reviewing code contributed by other people is an option.
 To do this, go to [https://github.com/adobe/aem-modernize-tools/pulls](https://github.com/adobe/aem-modernize-tools/pulls) to see the open pull requests.

+## Contributor License Agreement

+All third-party contributions to this project must be accompanied by a signed contributor license agreement.
+This gives Adobe permission to redistribute your contributions as part of the project.
+[Sign our CLA](http://opensource.adobe.com/cla.html).
+You only need to submit an Adobe CLA one time, so if you have submitted one previously, you are good to go!